William Byrd II: Career

 After a 15-year absence, he returned to Virginia in the summer of 1696.
 Due to his education and his father's influence, he was elected to the House of Burgesses in the fall of that year, but he withdrew in October to return to London, where he practiced law.
 He was admitted to Lincoln's Inn October 1697 and soon after defended Governor Sir Edmund Andros in a hearing at Lambeth Palace that unseated Andros for impeding the establishment of the College of William & Mary and replaced him with Francis Nicholson as Governor of Virginia.
 He became the London agent for the Virginia Governor's Council in 1698.
 His father held the combined offices of auditor- and receiver-general, which Nicholson had attempted to separate.
 In this position, Byrd was able to thwart Nicholson's efforts.
 In 1702, he attempted to have Nicholson removed from office, but the petition was rejected by the Crown and Byrd lost his position on the council.

 In 1701, he went on a 14-week tour of England with Sir John Perceval, who was the nephew of Sir Robert Southwell.
 Byrd was 26 and Perceval was 18.
 By this time Byrd had a number of aristocratic friends and knew a lot about England.
 He introduced the teen to gentlemen, clergymen, borough officials, and merchants.
 Byrd was interested in the commerce, art collections, libraries and architecture of the places that they visited.
 During his time in England, he was a social man who focused on developing wordsmanship and polite manners.
 His father died in 1705 and Byrd returned to Virginia.
 He was the primary heir to his father's fortune, making him one of the wealthiest men in the colony.
 He became the receiver general; the post was separated from the auditorship following his father's death.
-On September 12, 1709, nearly four year after he applied, he was appointed to a seat on the Virginia Governor's Council, a position he held until his death.
+On September 12, 1709, nearly four years after he applied, he was appointed to a seat on the Virginia Governor's Council, a position he held until his death.